 Make at least two machines at a time.
 I usually build in batches of six, and of those, one usually ends up with either a faulty RTC module or a ProMini with one of those fake 328p chips that wont sleep below 150µA.
 Test each ProMini with ‘blink’ before assembly because you occasionally get one that shipped without a bootloader.
 Having more than one logger makes it easy to identify when you’ve got a hardware problem rather than an error in your code.
 Even then, no unit is worth more than an hour of troubleshooting when you can build another one from scratch in about 30 minutes – your time is worth far more than these components.
 That said, taking time to clean all the parts before & after assembly is always worth your time, because with sleep currents below 5µA any leakage paths between PCB traces from flux residue, fingerprint smudges, etc. become important.

 Also Note: 99¢ eBay sensor modules are cheap for a reason and it’s not unusual for us to see 25% of them rejected for strange behavior or infant mortality during week long burn-in tests.
 Relative accuracy spec for the BMP280 is supposed to be ±0.12 millibar, but when I run a batch of them side-by-side I usually see ±4 millibar between the records.
-So huddle test each batch to normalize them and be sure to look at each graph individually so you don’t included bad data in the normalization which could throw off ALL of the other corrections.
+So huddle test each batch to normalize them and be sure to look at each graph individually so you don’t include any bad data in your normalization which could throw off ALL of the corrections.
 Cheap BME280s sometimes refuse to operate with it’s individual RT/T/Pr sensors set at different oversampling levels, and at the highest x16 setting that sensor may use more power than your budget can sustain over a long deployment.
 Another thing to be aware of is that real-world installation means exposure to condensing conditions.
 For sensors with a metal cover (like the BMP280) internal condensation will happen at the dew point – often killing the sensor.

-And all the other quid-pro-quos about dodgy eBay vendors still apply: Split your part orders over multiple suppliers with different quantities, ordered on different days, so you can isolate a bad shipment.
+And all the other quid-pro-quos about dodgy eBay vendors still apply: Split your part orders over multiple suppliers with different quantities, ordered on different days, so you can isolate the source of a bad shipment.
 Don’t be surprised if that batch of boards somehow turns into a random delivery of baby shoes to your doorstep.
 Amazon is often cheaper than eBay and AliExpress is 1/4 the price of both.

 Addendum: 2023-06-05